Rebecca Kotz began educating and training on issues of men's violence against women at 20 years old.

 She is a member of the Minnesota Human Trafficking Task Force and previously a member of the Minnesota Department of Health Sexual Violence Prevention Anti-Porn Symposium Planning Committee.

 Kotz writes for Arise, the official blog of Christians For Biblical Equality International.
 She writes on Christian feminism, egalitarian relationships & marriage, social justice, the harm of patriarchy, and eradicating men's violence against women.
+Her blogs have also been featured in Bridging The Gap and Patheos.

 Rebecca currently lives in MN with her husband.